Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Introduction

-Any given hypergraph access structure can be realized using single-particle QSS schemes.
-However, not all hypergraph access structures can be implemented through multi-particle entangled-state QSS schemes, as the definition of quantum access structures is conditional \cite{ref30}.
-Here, a quantum access structure specifically refers to a classical access structure that can be implemented by a multi-particle quantum secret sharing scheme.
-As proved in \cite{ref30}, a classical minimal access structure qualifies as a quantum minimal access structure if and only if any two of its authorized sets have non-empty intersection.
-For instance, as demonstrated in \cite{ref19} that classical $(t,n)$-threshold access structures can serve as quantum threshold access structures if $n\leq 2t$.
-In this paper, we focus on constructing efficient QSS schemes for gengeral quantum access structures using single photons.
+Any hypergraph access structure can be realized using single-particle QSS schemes, however, not all hypergraph access structures can be implemented through multi-particle entangled-state QSS schemes.
+As the definition of quantum access structures is conditional \cite{ref12}. \cite{ref12} shows that a classical access structure qualifies as a quantum access structure if and only if any two of its authorized sets have non-empty intersection.
+For instance, as demonstrated in \cite{ref2} that classical $(t,n)$-threshold access structures can serve as quantum threshold access structures if $n\leq 2t$. \cite{ref14} constructed some efficient QSS schemes based on hyperstar quantum access structures with three hyperedges.
+In this paper, we focus on PQSS schemes which share a classical secret by single particles, and systematically develop the efficient PQSS schemes on hypercycle quantum access structures.

+The rest of this paper is organized as follows.
+In next section, we discuss the related works. we present the PCSS schemes with OIR for the hypercircle quantum access structures in Section 3.
+Section 4 is devoted to QSS schemes on these quantum access structures.
+In Section 5, we prove that these schemes are all efficient.
+And section 6 is the conclusion.
+We present all 83 hypercycle quantum access structure containing seven participants, and calculate their OIR, and these results are given in the Appendix.